faryal1907/dystopia/README.md

 **Made with ❤️ for accessibility and inclusive learning.**

-*VOXA - Empowering everyone to read, learn, and grow.*
+*DSYTOPIA - Empowering everyone to read, learn, and grow.*

 ---